McLargo/mkdown-docs/docs/utils/cache.md

 Cache storage is used as a layer to store temporary data that needs to be accessed quickly.
-It can be implemented at any layer of an infrastructure, from the database, application, gateway, or even the client side.
+It can be implemented at any layer of an infrastructure, from the database, application (server side), gateway, or even the client side.

 ## How it works